fromageboum/head-md-time-in-time-out/process/about_time.md

 # Prototypes

-First prototype, having an idea of the form and proportions of the bird
+First prototype, having an idea of the form and proportions of the bird.

 ![interface](img/coincoin.jpg)![interface](img/coincoin2.jpg)
 ![interface](img/coincoin5.jpg)![interface](img/coincoin7.jpg)